Kennethsim2000/SocialMediaApi/README.md

 - **Get Account by ID**: Retrieve details of a specific account using its unique ID.
 - **Get All Accounts**: Retrieve a list of all user accounts in the system.
 - **Follow an account** Follows an account based on followerId and followedId
+- **Unfollow an account** Unfollows an account based on followerId and followedId
+- **Retrieve followers** retrieves all the followers of an account based on accountId
+- **Retrieve following** retrieves all the following of an account based on accountId
 ## Technologies Used

 - **Spring Boot**: Backend framework for building the API.